brendan-oi/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to discover trends
+## Performing Analysis on Kickstarter Data to Discover Trends
+---
+---
+Here we analyze a broad traunch of Kickstarter data, and pay special attention to data pertaining to theatrical and musical productions in order to glean useful information about what makes campaigns succeed or fail.